ocd-scm/ocd-environment-webhook/README.md

   build
 ```

-See the [wiki](https://github.com/ocd-scm/ocd-meta/wiki/Minishift) for setting up minishift with helm tiller.
+See the [wiki minishift](https://github.com/ocd-scm/ocd-meta/wiki/Minishift) page for setting up minishift with helm tiller.

+See the [wiki openshift](https://github.com/ocd-scm/ocd-meta/wiki/OpenShift-Online-Pro-(openshift-dot-com)) page for setting up on openshift online pro.